This One Starts in the Dark

 ‘Til Next Time

-I hope you enjoyed this edition of the Shadow Seekers’ Dispatch.
-I’m scaling back on social media to keep my focus where it belongs—on the work that matters.
-But you can still follow along on Facebook or Pinterest for updates, new releases, and a steady dose of shadow-drenched creativity throughout the month.
-The buttons to click are right below my signature.
-I’ll see you next time.
+I am scaling back on social media so I can keep my focus where it belongs: on the work that matters.
+You can still follow along on Pinterest for updates, new releases, and whatever shadow-drenched thing claws its way out of the studio next.

 Kellie Jo Close signature in white